tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-The `MintNftExpress` schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using **NTF Express** with the pre-built smart contract provided by Tatum.
+The <code>MintNftExpress</code> schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using **NTF Express** with the pre-built smart contract provided by Tatum.

 For more information, see "Use the pre-built smart contract provided by Tatum to mint NFTs" in Mint an NFT.